The Autumn 2024 Spanish D.A.N.A floods

 Devastating Floods In Valencia

-This oustanding video on the Spanish creator Daniel Geohistoria's youtube channel gives an explanation of the DANA with some knowledge about Valencia's rivers.
+This outstanding video on the Spanish creator Daniel Geohistoria's YouTube channel gives an explanation of the DANA with some knowledge about Valencia's rivers.
 Note: That the video also has audio in English.

 Why Valencia flooded